ncotds/nco-qoordinator/README.md

-# NC OMNIbus ObjectServer Adapter #
+# NC OMNIbus ObjectServer Query Coordinator #

 HTTP-API to proxy requests to one or more "OMNIbus Object Server" instances and collects all results.